GeorgeWebDevCy/gn-tsiartas-spin-to-win/README.txt

 2. Custom styling applied to the modal interface.

 == Changelog ==

+= 1.4.6 =
+* Added a repeating conic overlay so adjacent wheel slices have defined highlights and shadows for better contrast.
+* Softened the inner wheel glare to keep the refreshed slice colours vivid.
+* Bumped the plugin metadata to 1.4.6 for this visibility update.

 = 1.4.5 =
 * Fixed the wheel slice label width so the CSS variable resolves to exactly 37.261755px across all layouts.